pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_introduction/chapter.md

 ## Enabling the Embedded Ansible Server Role

-Before we can use the functionality of embedded Ansible, we must ensure that the server role is enabled on at least one CFME appliance in our region (see [Enabling the Embedded Ansible Server Role](#i1))
+Before we can use the functionality of embedded Ansible, we must ensure that the server role is enabled on at least one CFME appliance in our region (see screenshot [Enabling the Embedded Ansible Server Role](#i1))

 ![Enabling the Embedded Ansible Server Role](images/screenshot1.png)